sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 # Creat datasets for Japanese text detection/recognition

-System that creates images for scene text detection and recognition projects.
+System that creates images for Japanese scene text detection and recognition projects.

 ## Examples